tjd1234/cmpt120fall2022/lectures/lecture11/lecture11notes.md

 value 5, then the expression `n == 4 and n < 10 ` evaluates to `False`.

 **Example** Suppose `n` is a variable that has been set to some integer value, but we don't know what it is.
-What would be a boolean expression that evaluates to `True` just when `n` is 4 or 6?
+What is a boolean expression that evaluates to `True` when `n` is 4 or 6, `False` for every other value of `n`?

 This expression works: `n == 4 or n == 6`.
 But this expression **does not work**: `n == 4 or 6`. `n == 4 or 6` is equivalent to `(n == 4) or 6`, which